tsundberg/verify-prerequisites-java/README.md

     gradlew.bat clean test

-You should see Gradle being downloaded, the dependencies needed should be downloaded and finally a unit test should be executed with a successful result.
+You should see Gradle being downloaded, the dependencies needed should be downloaded, and finally a unit test should be executed with a successful result.

 A successful build looks something similar to this: